ETVO/epr-works/README.md

 The plugins, on the other hand, are supposed to extend the website with interesting functionality.
 In the "blocks" plugins I developed, I’d create reusable blocks that can be easily edited in the WordPress Gutenberg editor (based on JSX), and then rendered on the public pages using PHP.
 They contain an interesting block-generation system that automatically registers blocks and their rendering logic -- saving lots of time and lines of code.

+Oh, and my default approach for developing these themes and plugins became OOP (Object-Oriented Programming).
+It made everything so much better organized, allowed for clear management of WordPress hooks and actions -- and honestly, it just looks better.

 ### Worth noting

 Here are some projects I think you'll like to check out: